zellij-org/zellij/.github/ISSUE_TEMPLATE/plugin_API.md

 ---
 name: Plugin API
-about: You are developping a plugin and need something
+about: You are developing a plugin and need something
 title: ''
 labels: ["plugin system"]
 assignees: ''